Working Toward Equity, Diversity and Inclusion in Architecture

 The architecture and engineering professions lag significantly in representing the constituents they serve.
 Women, people of color, and people with disabilities continue to be underrepresented in a field where diverse perspectives and ideas are invaluable to the work.

-The challenges are varied and potential solutions virtually limitless, but as one architectural firm that values diversity and strives to do better, we are always looking for ways that we can have an impact in our industry and support diversity efforts locally.
+The challenges are varied and potential solutions virtually limitless, but as one architectural firm that values diversity and strives to do better, we are always looking for ways that we can have an impact in our industry and support diversity and inclusion efforts locally.

 Our efforts with the City of Worcester to make the construction of the new Doherty Memorial High School into a “Living Laboratory” is one way to expose a diverse population of students to architecture, engineering and construction.
 Perhaps the first barrier to entry into the field is a lack of awareness about the opportunities and a general lack of understanding about what the work of architects and engineers actually entails.
 As a major publicly funded project, Doherty seemed like a perfect opportunity to open the gate to view all that goes into building design and construction.
 The Living Laboratory initiative that LPA|A is undertaking in partnership with the City of Worcester, Fontaine Brothers Construction, Worcester Polytechnic Institute and others, is providing site tours, programming, and internships to engage students who might not otherwise have exposure to the array of careers across the industry.